GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 | Culet | VSM | Very Small |
 | Girdle | STK to THK, F | Slightly Thick to Thick, Faceted |

-We plan to enhance the API with the short codes `culet_size`, `girdle_min`, `girdle_max`, and `girdle_condition` at a later date.
+GIA plans to enhance the API with the short codes `culet_size`, `girdle_min`, `girdle_max`, and `girdle_condition` at a later date.
 In the meantime, please use these lookup tables to map the necessary short codes.

 #### Culet Size